makrai/notes/garcia-ceja18-mental-health-multimod-survey.md

 ### 3.3.4.
 Discussion

 * each research study has used different combinations of sensors
-* Fig. 2 shows a heatmap of pair-wise sensor co-occurrences from 28 works that
+* Fig 2 shows a heatmap of pair-wise sensor co-occurrences from 28 works
 * eg heart rate (hr) measurements are often used in combination with Electrodermal Activity (EDA) measurements
   * movement sensors (accelerometers, gyroscopes) are likely to be combined with other types of sensors
   * App, social media and EEG were used in isolation (from the sampled works)
-* These insights show some opportunities for future research work, for example, combining social media with physiological sensors
+* future work eg combining social media with physiological sensors

 # 4 the general steps of sensor based monitoring systems